seifbassiounyy/Smart-Home-Project-AVR-ATmega32-/README.md

 ## Users' Actions
 * Control 5 rooms Lights (on/off), and one room as dimmer (set percentage).
 * Turn on or off the AC.
-* Add or remove users.
+* Add or remove users, system checks automatically that new user's name is not registered.

 ## Simulation Start